M47H13UK/CSharp-F1-Alpine-Lap-Time-Analyzer/README.md

    You should see:
    - A small summary table with fastest / average / median lap times and pitstops.
-   - A tyre-usage line for each driver.
+   - A tyre compound usage sequence line for each driver.
    - A pace-delta line showing who was quicker on average.
    - A full lap-by-lap table for the race.